Bladder Cancer

 - Small-cell carcinoma: A rare type of bladder cancer that begins in neuroendocrine cells.
 This type of bladder cancer is likely to spread to other parts of the body.

-- Papillary carcinoma: the cancer cells grow in long, finger-like tumors starting from the inner layers of the bladder and growing towards the center, hollow area.
+- Papillary carcinoma: Cancer cells that grow in long, finger-like tumors starting from the inner layers of the bladder and towards the center, hollow area.

-- Flat carcinoma: the cancer cells do not grow towards the center of the bladder.
+- Flat carcinoma: Cancer cells that do not grow towards the center of the bladder.

 Signs & Symptoms of Bladder Cancer